 Inspection(s) will be performed to review the breadth and depth of the performance deficiencies.
 The construction supplemental inspection plan must be approved by the appropriate regional division director with concurrence of the Director, DCIP.

-Following the completion of the inspection, the Regional Administrator (or designee), the Director, NRO/DCIP and the Director, NRR/DP will decide whether additional agency actions are warranted.
+Following the completion of the inspection, the Regional Administrator (or designee), the Director, NRO/DCIP and the Director, NRR/DLP will decide whether additional agency actions are warranted.
 These actions could include additional construction supplemental inspection, a Demand for Information, a CAL, or issuance of an Order, up to and including a stop work order.
 At a minimum, the regional office will issue a CAL to document the applicant/licensee’s commitments as discussed in their Performance Improvement Plan, as well as any other written or verbal commitments.
 The Regional Administrator should document the results of their decision in a letter to the applicant/licensee.
 Typically, these results will be discussed during a public meeting between the applicant/licensee and the Regional Administrator (or designee).

 Note: Other than the CAL, the regulatory actions listed in this column of the CAM are not mandatory.
 However, the regional office should consider each of these regulatory actions when significant new information regarding applicant performance becomes available.